hellowac/mapnik-wiki-zh-cn/Compositing.md

 Compositing is supported both at the feature level and the style level.

+At the time of this writing over 30 different operations are supported.
+The full list can be see in the code [here](https://github.com/mapnik/mapnik/blob/master/include/mapnik/image_compositing.hpp#L42-79).
+What each operation does in terms of pixel math is beyond the scope of this documentation.
+But in general the majority of operations are directly from the SVG spec and will be similar to what you can do in software like Photoshop.
+The tail end of the [list](https://github.com/mapnik/mapnik/blob/master/include/mapnik/image_compositing.hpp#L42-79) includes some more custom operations like `grain-merge` and `grain-extract` most useful for hillshading and inspired by algorithms in the gimp.

+The implementations for the standard operations can be seen in this [agg header](https://github.com/mapnik/mapnik/blob/master/deps/agg/include/agg_pixfmt_rgba.h#L228-1552).
+More custom operations implemented recently by Mapnik developers are generally found in this [cpp file that extends agg](https://github.com/mapnik/mapnik/blob/master/deps/agg/src/agg_pixfmt_rgba.cpp).

 ## Feature level compositing

 Feature level compositing can be triggered by setting the `comp-op` property on a symbolizer like: